The Gaucho Way

 In the evening loads are prepared for panniers and packhorses that will accompany you on the next portion of your trip.
 You spend the night in the guest house.

 Day 4: Begin the day with yerba mate, a bitter tea sipped from a gourd through a metal straw.
 It is a traditional start to any Patagonia day and an important social custom.
 After a hearty breakfast, the horses are saddled, the packhorses loaded with food and camping gear, and you begin your ride.

 Tonight’s destination is situated on the banks of the Cacho River.
 This tent camp is located just beyond the intersection of two large valleys facing each other across the Solér Valley floor.
 This is one of our favorite spots and we always sense energy here, be it from the massive peaks, the open space, the flowing water, or the pristine landscape.
 There’s contentment here in an evening fire, while enjoying good company, and watching the horses graze against a slowly darkening backdrop that reveals southern stars above white, jagged peaks.

-Riding distance is approximately 12 km.
-(7 mi.)
+Riding distance is approximately 12 kilometers (7 mi.).

 Day 5: Mate and breakfast are around a campfire as you watch the long, creeping approach of the morning’s sun slip down from the peak tops to the valley floor.
 Today, you will ride and explore an untouched depth of wild Patagonia that is seldom revealed.

 If the day is clear your views will encompass the immediately surrounding peaks and glaciers, five and six thousand feet in elevation above you, as well as the awe-inspiring and formidable Northern Patagonia Icefield with Cerro Hyades standing firm at the head of the Cacho Valley.
-The difference in elevation between your horse’s hooves and the summit of this colossus peak is 10,000 feet!
+The difference in elevation between your horse’s hooves and the summit of this colossal peak is 10,000 feet!